Apalone spinifera (Le Sueur, 1827)

 Key Characters: Anterior margin of carapace decked with small spines or tubercles; conspicuously patterned feet; snout squared off with horizontal ridge projecting from median septum into each nostril.

 Similar Species: Smooth Softshell.
-See Key to Illinois Turtles for help with identification.
+See Key to Adult Turtles of Illinois for help with identification.

 Subspecies: Five subspecies are currently recognized in the United States.
 Only the Eastern Spiny Softshell, A. s. spinifera is found in Illinois.
 Smith (1961) considered Illinois populations to be mainly A. s. spinifera, but noted the influence of Western Spiny Softshell, A. s. hartwegi Conant & Goin, 1948 (Occ.
 Pap.
 Mus.
 Zool.Univ Michigan, No. 510: 1-19) in northwestern Illinois.
 The latter subspecies was synonymized with A. s. spinifera by McGaugh et al. (2008, Zoologica Scripta 37: 289-304).